brukshut/freight/README.md

 ```
 ## Populating The Database

-In the `test` directory there is a python utility to populate the database using a set of JSON messages as payloads to the `/organization/id` and `/shipment/id` endpoints.
+In the `test` directory, there is a python utility to populate the database using a provided set of JSON payloads and the `/organization/id` and `/shipment/id` endpoints.
 ```
 root@24d659330ee0:/freight/test# ./populate.py
 ```
 ## Organization Endpoint

-- New organizations can be created by POST'ing valid JSON to `/organizations/<id>` endpoint.
+- Organizations can be created or modified by posting valid JSON to the `/organizations/<id>` endpoint.
-- Existing organizations can be viewed by accessing `/organizations/<id>` endpoint.
+- Existing organizations can be viewed by accessing the `/organizations/<id>` endpoint.
 ```
 bash% curl -S -s http://localhost:5000/organization/381f5cc5-dfe4-4f58-98ad-116666855ca3 | jq .
 {